onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 law # : the truth consists of hard to vary assertions about reality law # : you can fight incentives only with incentives - incentives determine behavior - behavior is driven by incentives

+Syntropic law: make the omelette without breaking a few eggs Competence > loyalty
+Excessive unproductive rent seeking
+Intolerance only to the intolerant

 -â–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆ The 10 themes of the Global Brain:

 +- 1) EPISTEMICS - humility, error correction & Bayesian inference